 - Boxed.com Drives Over 1,400 Sales

 After receiving media coverage on The Today Show, e-commerce site Boxed.com wanted to ride this wave of attention and increase brand awareness online.
-Boxed worked with content discovery platform Taboola to promote its TV clip through native advertising.
+Boxed worked with digital advertising platform Taboola to promote its TV clip through native advertising.
 As a result, the brand drove over 1,400 sales and saw a 3.18% increase in conversions, just from that one piece of content.

 As this brand awareness case study shows, if Boxed hadn’t taken this opportunity to invest in brand awareness, it risked limiting its reach and missing out on a big pool of new customers.

 Fashion brand Ralph Lauren wanted to build brand awareness among global millennial audiences for its 50th anniversary collections.
 The brand worked with Instagram and Facebook to launch in-feed video ads and Instagram Stories showcasing its products.

 Not only did Ralph Lauren drive brand awareness in markets across the world, but the brand also increased online sales by 18% and saw a 7.1-fold return on ad spend.

 Advantage–Scale in New Places